Ear Care for Older Dogs

 Causes of ear infections in dogs

 and irritation.
-The ear is lined with very sensitive waxy skin, which also
+The ear is lined with very sensitive waxy skin,

 - Parasites - Ear mites are tiny infectious organisms resembling